mgaitan/waliki/docs/installation.rst

 Sync database
 -------------

-Although Waliki stores page content as flat files, it use a model to store page titles, slugs and other field.
+Although Waliki stores page content as flat files, it uses a model to store page titles, slugs and other fields.

 Create this model table using::